+Prereq: "C" or higher in MATH 82X; or

+acceptable math placement.

-Prerea: "C" or higher in MATH 25.
-MATH 26, or MATH 82X; or acceptable math placement test score.
-Description: This course is a continuation from elementary algebra.
-Topics of study include exponents; algebraic equations and inequalities; absolute value; polynomials, rational, radical, exponential and logarithmic functions; conic sections; systems of equations and inequalities; matrices and determinants.
+Description: MATH 103 is a continuation from Elementary Algebra.
+Topics of study include exponents; algebraic equations and inequalities; absolute value; polynomial, rational, radical, exponential and logarithmic functions; conic sections; and systems of equations and inequalities.
 F, S